LionelBeato/coatimundis/Week_2/Day_10/OVERVIEW.md

 ### Accessibility Lab

 1. Go back to your website and try to make it accessible.
 Remember color contrast and text size.
+4. Host it on GitHub Pages or use a live server extension (this is needed for Google Lighthouse audits).
 2. Run some tools on your website in order to test it!
 3. Push it to github.
-4. (Optional but encouraged) Host it on GitHub Pages.

 ## Homework